aminem0/dwc-owl/README.md

 2. Proper attribution of credits to reseachers
 3. Improved dataset querying, promoting data reuse
 4. Easier data publication processes to biodiversity aggregators (GBIF, OBIS)
+5. Direct integration into pipelines that allow the computation of EBVs

 ## Closing remarks